SSaquif/docker-notes/part-2.md

    - Inside it we define a property whose name is the volume name we used, here it's vidly
    - the property has `NO VALUE`

+### MongoDB Compass & Changing DB Port from 27017 to Something Else

-> Finally if everything works, you can connect to the databse in the container through mongodb compass by giving it the right port number.
+Finally if everything works, you can connect to the database in the container through mongodb compass by giving it the right port number.
 If you use default port `27017` you can just click connect.
 This will probably not work if you already have a mongo process running in that port.
+Click on `Fill in connection fields individually` just above the connection string form, if you need to change the port number to something else.

 ## Docker & MongoDB Atlas